Ola Consumer

 Ola Consumer, formerly Ola Cabs, is an Indian transportation company that provides ride-hailing services and operates other business verticals such as financial services and cloud kitchens.
-It is headquartered in Bangalore, and operates in 250+ Indian cities.
+It is headquartered in Bangalore and operates in 250+ Indian cities.

-A variety of venture capitalists including Softbank have large stakes in the company.
+A variety of venture capitalists, including Softbank, have large stakes in the company.
 In January 2018, Ola extended into its first overseas market, Australia, and launched in New Zealand in September 2018.
 In March 2019, Ola began its operations in the UK.
 In April 2024, the company announced that it is exiting all of its international markets to focus on the Indian market.
 In August 2024, the company rebranded itself to Ola Consumer.

 History

 In 2010, Bhavish Aggarwal established Olatrip.com, a trip planning company operating in the Delhi region.
-In January 2011, recognizing a growing demand for on-demand cab services, Aggarwal and co-founder Ankit Bhati launched Ola Cabs, a taxi aggregation firm.
-It originally allowed users to make bookings via phone call, before introducing its mobile app in June 2012.
+In January 2011, recognising a growing demand for on-demand cab services, Aggarwal and co-founder Ankit Bhati launched Ola Cabs, a taxi aggregation firm.
+It originally allowed users to make bookings via phone call before introducing its mobile app in June 2012.
 By early 2015, Ola reportedly had the biggest market share, followed by TaxiForSure, Meru Cabs, and Uber, which was launched in 2013.

 In March 2015, Ola Cabs acquired rival TaxiForSure for ₹1,237 crore (US$200 million).
 In June 2015, Ola integrated TaxiForSure services on the Ola mobile application.
 In August 2015, Ola was reported to be operating in over 100 cities and became an app-only service.
 Later in the year in November, Ola acquired Geotagg, a trip-planning applications company, for an undisclosed sum.

 In a move to expand beyond cab aggregation, Ola acquired the struggling foodtech company Foodpanda India with an eye on leveraging the growing food delivery segment business in December 2017.
 In April 2018, Ola acquired Ridlr (formerly Traffline), a public transport ticketing app.
 Later in August 2018, Ola financed Series A funding of the scooter rent startup Vogo, and again in December, invested another $100 million.

-In 2019, more than 10,000 drivers applied both in online and offline mode, ahead of its launch in London.
+In 2019, more than 10,000 drivers applied in both online and offline modes, ahead of its launch in London.
 In February 2020, Ola launched its taxi-hailing services in London with over 25,000 drivers registered.

 Ola posted its first-ever operating profit of ₹90 crore in the financial year 2020–21.

-In April 2024, Ola announced it was pulling out of all international markets – UK, Australia and New Zealand markets with only a few days notice.
+In April 2024, Ola announced it was pulling out of all international markets—the UK, Australia, and New Zealand markets—with only a few days' notice.

-In May 2024, Ola migrated from Microsoft Azure to its own cloud platform Krutrim.
+In May 2024, Ola migrated from Microsoft Azure to its own cloud platform, Krutrim.
 In July 2024, Ola shifted from Google Maps to a new in-house mapping tool, Ola Maps.

 On 18 August 2024, Ola Cabs was rebranded as Ola Consumer.